zyoNoob/scale-invariant-template-matching/README.md

 # 🎯 Scale-Invariant Template Matching using OpenCV

 This repository provides Python classes for performing template matching in images, designed to be robust against changes in scale.
-It includes two main approaches:
+It includes three main approaches:

 1.  **`ScaleInvariantSurfMatcher`**: Uses SURF (Speeded-Up Robust Features) for feature detection and matching, combined with FLANN (Fast Library for Approximate Nearest Neighbors) and homography estimation.
 This method is generally robust to rotation and perspective changes in addition to scale.
     *   **Note:** SURF is patented and might require installing `opencv-contrib-python` and may have licensing restrictions for commercial use.
 2.  **`CannyEdgeMatcher`**: Uses Canny edge detection on both the template and target images, then performs multi-scale template matching (`cv2.matchTemplate`) by resizing the *template* across a range of scales.
 This method is simpler and does not require `opencv-contrib-python`, but is primarily designed for scale invariance and may be less robust to significant rotation or perspective distortion compared to SURF.
 It also supports matching at a single, pre-defined scale.
+3.  **`ColorMatcher`**: Uses color images and multi-scale template matching (`cv2.TM_CCOEFF_NORMED`).
+Similar to `CannyEdgeMatcher` but operates directly on color information.
+Does not require `contrib` modules.

 ---